 - Using immune supportive, antiviral, anti-inflammatory herbs and supplements that have proven effective at counteracting EBV, preferably under the supervision of a trained medical professional

-An interesting article by Nine Mikirova and Ronald Hunninghake describes a positive effect of high dose Vitamin C on EBV infection.
+An interesting article by Nina Mikirova and Ronald Hunninghake describes a positive effect of high dose Vitamin C on EBV infection.
 In part, this treatment rectifies a vitamin deficiency often noted in virally infected patients.
 Vitamin C also promotes detoxification to counteract oxidative stress caused by viruses.
 They also found a potential role for Vitamin D in reducing viral antibody levels.